Why Is Gratitude More Important Than You Think

 More From Gratitude Research: How Gratitude Is Good For Us

-This means that if you are grateful on a daily basis, you are more likely to feel happier, more alert, and more energetic.
+So, if you practice gratitude daily, you are more likely to feel happier, more alert, and more energetic.
 In addition, you will feel fewer strong negative emotions like resentment, bitterness, and greed.

 • Feeling and expressing gratitude can boost your happiness and overall sense of well-being, as psychologists say (McCullough, Emmons, & Tsang, 2002).